-Pressing the [Input] soft key displays a window used to enter a string.
+Pressing the [Input] soft key or one of the character/number input keys displays a window used to enter a string.
 Enter the string (up to 8 alphanumeric characters) and press the DISP/ENTER key.
 For the procedures related to entering character strings, see "Entering Characters" on page 3-22.
 To cancel the operation and return to the [Save/Load, Clear data] menu, press the ESC key.

 - The extension "PNL" will automatically be added to the file name. - The following character combinations cannot be used as file names.
-"AUX", "CON", "PRN", "NUL", "CLOCK" - · All spaces are not allowed for file names. - · Spaces at the top or in the middle of a character string are also not allowed. - 2.
-Press the DISP/ENTER key to save the data.
-The saved file appears in the file
+"AUX", "CON", "PRN", "NUL", "CLOCK" - All spaces are not allowed for file names. - · Spaces at the top or in the middle of a character string are also not allowed. - Press the DISP/ENTER key to save the data.
+The saved file appears in the file list